jpcartailler/core-informatics-utilities/README.md

 |  | F2S3 | FRZ2 |

 ## Dependencies
-The "csv" module is required and comes installed with Python.
+The [xlsxwriter](https://github.com/jmcnamara/XlsxWriter) module is required and can easily be installed with `pip install xlsxwriter`.